 If the involuntary withdrawal is approved, the student may receive a pro-rated refund of tuition depending upon the specific student’s circumstances.
 Fees are non-refundable.
-If the student is eligible for a refund, the process may take four to six weeks.
+If the student is eligible for a refund, the process may take three to four weeks.

 Montgomery College's preferred method of issuing refunds is through electronic refund.
 Sign up by logging into MyMC.
 Click on Pay My Bill, then click on eRefund in the top menu.
 Click the Set Up Account button and follow the instructions.
 See the Electronic Refund Instructions (PDF, ) for more information.